-Commission members shall be appointed by the Board with each Supervisor nominating two Commission members from inside or outside of their respective district.
-No person living outside of the Supervisor's District shall be nominated for appointment to the Commission without the written consent of the Supervisor representing the district where the nominee resides.
+The OCOAAC consists of forty (40) members with the Board of Supervisors (Board) appointing ten (10) of those members.
+Commission members are appointed by the Board with each Supervisor nominating two (2) commission members from inside or outside of their respective district.
+No person living outside of the Supervisor's district shall be nominated for appointment to the Commission without the written consent of the Supervisor representing the district where the nominee resides.

-The remaining members are appointed by the City Selection Committee (10 appointees) and the Advisory Commission's Executive Committee (10 appointees).
+The remaining twenty (20) members are appointed by the City Selection Committee (10 appointees) and the Advisory Commission's Executive Committee (10 appointees).

 SECTION 17.
-MULTIPURPOSE SENIOR CENTER ACQUISTION OR CONSTRUCTION COMPLIANCE REVIEW 11
+MULTIPURPOSE SENIOR CENTER ACQUISTION OR CONSTRUCTION COMPLIANCE REVIEW19